hjunaid/java-beginners-course/src/session1/installation/README.md

 * Double click on the downloaded file and continue with the instructions.

-* Open a new command prompt and confirm that GIT has been successfully installed by running this command: 'git --version'
+* Open a new command prompt.
+Click windows start -> run -> Enter: 'cmd' and enter

+* Confirm that GIT has been successfully installed and is available on your user path by running this command: 'git --version'.
+Output should verify GIT version.
-### Java installation - MAC Users:

-* You should have Java 8 installed to work through the workshop.

-* To test if Java is installed correctly follow this link https://java.com/en/download/help/testvm.xml

-* If required use the link to download Java for Mac.  http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 ## Project setup instructions - MAC & Windows Users:

-These step by step instructions will guide you through setting up the projects within Eclipse.
+These step by step instructions will guide you through setting up the coding projects within Eclipse.

 ### Download project

-* Choose somewhere on your filesystem to download the project.
+* Choose somewhere on your filesystem to download the project - this can be anywhere.
 E.g 'C:/workspace/projects/java-training'

 * Open a cmd prompt and navigate to the file path by running this command: 'cd C:/workspace/projects/java-training'

 * Execute the following GIT command to download the source code for the workshop: 'git clone https://github.com/hjunaid/java-beginners-course.git'

 * Launch Eclipse and choose select: File -> Import -> Git -> Projects from Git -> Next -> Existing local repository -> Add -> Browse -> (select where source code is downloaded) -> Click OK -> (Project should now be visible) -> Click Finish

+* Projects should now be visible in Eclipse

+* Congratulations!
+You are ready to code.